squirrelo/tornado-prototype/README.md

 >For celery, run the following from the base folder: celery -A app worker

 For the postgres database setup, do the following:
->1) Make a database called 'qiime' and user 'defaultuser' with password 'defaultpassword'
+>1) Make a database called 'qiita' and user 'defaultuser' with password 'defaultpassword'
 >
 >2) Add the following table:
 >